 MS/MSS: This stands for manuscript/manuscripts, the typed, double-spaced version of an author’s work.

 New adult: This new, up-and-coming genre focuses on the demographic in between young adult and adult.
-The protagonists are usually aged 18-26.
+The protagonists are usually ages 18-26.

-Page signatures: The unit of pages used to create the plates from which books are printed.
+Page signatures: The unit of pages to create the plates to print books.
 Signatures can consist of 8 to 48 pages.

 PDF: An acronym for “portable document format.”
 A PDF is an electronic snapshot of a document.
 PDFs maintain the layout and graphic elements of the original document but lack page reflow flexibility.
 They are useful for electronic transfer of page proofs and any graphics-heavy document, such as maps or forms.

 Premium sales: Selling a customized edition of a book to a business.
 For example, selling a guidebook with a specialized cover to a company hosting a convention to pass out to the attendees.

 Public domain: Any work that is not protected by copyright is said to be in the public domain.
 This includes works for which the copyright has expired.
 Such works belong to the public as a whole.
 Any anyone is free to use them without seeking permission.

 Publicity: The act of promoting books to the media.
 This includes television and radio programming, websites, newspapers, and magazines.
 It also covers any type of author interview or event featured either in the media or in another type of consumer venue.
 Such as a bookstore, panel, or festival.
 Publicity is an integral part of the book publishing process.